gmail storagestorage cleanupgmail filters

 • Promotional emails with embedded graphics (2-5MB each)

-• Old email threads with accumulated attachments
+• Old email threads with attachments piled up over the years

 • Forgotten subscriptions sending daily content